 - NIST-traceable accuracy as good as ± 0.5% of reading

 - Easy system integration due to a wide variety of communication protocols

 - Multiple parameter outputs of mass flow, volumetric flow, gas pressure, and gas temperature

-Alicat Scientific has products both for use in automated paint applications and as field tools when installing or trouble shooting an existing system.
+Alicat has products both for use in automated paint applications and as field tools when installing or troubleshooting an existing system.

-To further facilitate the use of these units as a replacement component, they may also be configured to provide a secondary parameter via an independent, digital or analog output signal.
+- These units may also be configured to provide a secondary parameter via an independent, digital, or analog output signal.